Tips & Tricks

 Share

-Needle felting is one of those overlooked crafts -supplies are non-existent or hidden away in a back aisle and the actual process can sound a little strange and tedius...
-A sharp needle?
+Needle felting is a curious craft.
+Supplies are non-existent or hidden away in a back aisle and the actual process can sound a little strange and daunting.
+An extra sharp needle?
 Sheep's wool?
-But I can't have you missing out on your next favorite past time -so let's break it down and start with the basics.
+With our Back to Basics tutorial, we are here to strip away the mystery so you can discover your next favorite past time!
+Let's start at the beginning...

 Shop Supplies